 GeneCards Summary for FAAH2 Gene

 FAAH2 (Fatty Acid Amide Hydrolase 2) is a Protein Coding gene.
-Among its related pathways are anandamide degradation.
-GO annotations related to this gene include hydrolase activity and carbon-nitrogen ligase activity, with glutamine as amido-N-donor.
+Among its related pathways are Arachidonic acid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and carbon-nitrogen ligase activity, with glutamine as amido-N-donor.
 An important paralog of this gene is FAAH.

 Catalyzes the hydrolysis of endogenous amidated lipids like the sleep-inducing lipid oleamide ((9Z)-octadecenamide), the endocannabinoid anandamide (N-(5Z,8Z,11Z,14Z-eicosatetraenoyl)-ethanolamine), as well as other fatty amides, to their corresponding fatty acids, thereby regulating the signaling functions of these molecules (PubMed:17015445, PubMed:19926788).
 Hydrolyzes monounsaturated substrate anandamide preferentially as compared to polyunsaturated substrates.